Donald Trump Knew Of Trump Tower Russian Meeting To Get Dirt On Clinton, Michael Cohen Will Say: CNN Report

 “I cannot comment,” Cohen lawyer Lanny Davis said.
 “And I have to wonder why the Trump people would put that out.
 It was not from us.”

-Trump lawyer, and former New York Mayor Rudy Giuliani called Cohen a “pathological liar,” as The Hill reported, adding that Trump “didn’t know about it,” referring to the meeting.
+Trump lawyer and former New York mayor, Rudy Giuliani, called Cohen a “pathological liar,” as The Hill reported, adding that Trump “didn’t know about it,” referring to the meeting.

 NBC News quickly confirmed the information that Cohen plans to tell Mueller that Trump knew of the Trump Tower meeting, according to MSNBC host Rachel Maddow, on her Twitter feed.

-According to the CNN report, Cohen will say that he attended a meeting at which Trump Jr. told the elder Trump about the then-upcoming meeting.
+According to the CNN report, Cohen will say that he attended a meeting at which Trump, Jr. told the elder Trump about the then-upcoming meeting.
 But Giuliani claimed in a CNN interview that he had spoken to “corroborating witnesses” who denied that Trump was told about the meeting in advance.

 Mother Jones magazine Washington Bureau Chief David Corn, co-author of the book Russian Roulette: The Inside Story of Putin’s War on America and the Election of Donald Trump, said on his Twitter account that a source had also told him that the CNN report was accurate.